difference between test cross and backcross

 The purpose of a test cross is to determine the genotype (the genetic makeup) of the unknown organism by examining the phenotype (observable traits) of the offspring produced from the cross.
 If the unknown organism is homozygous, all the offspring will have the same phenotype.
 If the unknown organism is heterozygous, the offspring’s phenotype will display a 3:1 ratio of dominant to recessive alleles.

-See also difference between tcp and osi
+See also difference between volume and mass

 Backcross